Resources & Publications

 Spinde, Timo; Hamborg, Felix; Gipp, Bela

-An Integrated Approach to Detect Media Bias in German News Articles Inproceedings
+An Integrated Approach to Detect Media Bias in German News Articles Proceedings Article

 In: Proceedings of the ACM/IEEE Joint Conference on Digital Libraries in 2020, pp. 505–506, Association for Computing Machinery, Virtual Event, China, 2020, ISBN: 9781450375856.